rpzqwerty/pokedex/README.md

 ## Laravel Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
+I would like to extend my thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

 - **[Vehikl](https://vehikl.com/)**
 - **[Tighten Co.](https://tighten.co)**